Questions to Ask Your Insurance Company to Use an Out Of Network Provider

-- Do I have out-of-network (ONN) mental health insurance benefits?
+- Do I have Out-Of-Network (OON) mental health benefits?

-- Do I have a deductible to meet before benefits kick in for out of network providers; what is it, and has it been met?
+- Do I have a deductible to meet before benefits kick in for out of network providers; if so what is it, and has I met it yet?

-- Are there any limitations to the type of mental health services covered or the number of sessions per year?
+- Are there any limitations to the type of mental health services covered?

-- Is prior authorization required?
-If so, from who and how often do I need authorization?
+- Is there a limit to the number of sessions per calendar year?
+If so, what is the limit?
 (Some providers give approval for a certain number of sessions and request re-authorization after that number has been met.)

 - Are there any documents I need to submit along with my “statement of services receipt”? (generally, no.)